jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Decorator expands delegation further than Proxy.
 Rather than one object delegating to another object, it’s structured as a linked list of delegating objects delegating down the chain.
 A `coreFeature` object anchors the chain as the final object in the chain.
 The decorator objects adorn the `coreFeature` functionality.

-Inheritance delegates up through a chain of ancestor classes.
-Decorator delegates through a chain of objects.
+Inheritance delegates up through ancestor classes.
+Decorator delegates through a list of objects.

 We’ll see that Decorator addresses some of the issues with inheritance:
 * The concrete classes in the Decorator Design Pattern have no knowledge of or dependency upon one another.
-* Behavior is dynamic.
-It can be changed at runtime.
+* Behavior is dynamic and can be changed at runtime.
-* The Decorator list can include as many or as few behaviors enhancing Decorator objects as needed.
+* The Decorator list can include as many or as few behaviors Decorator objects as needed.

 # Real World Analogies to Decorator
 Decorator is not difficult to implement.
 Its main challenge is comprehension.
 Here are a few real-world examples to ease one into the Decorator concept.